Conciliation involves parties in dispute coming to an agreement.

-There are a number of conditions to meet when lodging documents by email.
-Documents not complying with the conditions will be returned to the sender and considered to have not been lodged.
+There are a number of conditions to consider when lodging documents by email.
+Documents not complying with the conditions may be returned to the sender and considered to have not been lodged.

 - An email which includes documents lodged under this rule must:

 - state the sender’s name, postal address and email address; and